Back to this year's colloquia: 2017-2018

 (4) The German cities are being bombed for the sake of increasing the terror.

 For instance, if you are not happy with the content in (4), responding `No, it hasn't' or `No, not really' to (3) would not help; you rather have to say something like `Wait a minute, who says that the bombing is for the sake of increasing the terror'.
 In technical terms, (3) is said to presuppose (4), and presuppositions survive under manipulations like negating the sentence or putting it into a question form.
 I will discuss how these two phenomena can be modeled under a formal discourse model, resulting in a unified treatment of anaphora and presupposition as one and the same phenomenon.
-Then, I will review some data from Turkish noun phrases which pose some interesting challenges to the model, together with sketches of possible solutions.*Winston Churchill to Arthur Harris, Commander-in-Chief of RAF’s Bomber Command in 1945.
-Reported in Blitz, Bombing and Total War, Channel 4, January 15, 2005
+Then, I will review some data from Turkish noun phrases which pose some interesting challenges to the model, together with sketches of possible solutions.

 by Annette Hohenberger (Cognitive Science, METU)

-on 15th of April
+on 9th of December

-on 29th of March
+on 2nd of December

-on 25th of March
+on 25th of November

 by Cengiz Acartürk (Cognitive Science, METU)